swoopster/SwoopsterObjectManagerBundle/README.md

 the manager supports a predefined set of methods to find objects in database. you can find supported functions in `Swoopster\ObjectManagerBundle\Model\ManagerInterface`

     $manager->find*()

+## Lifecycle Events

+To use the lifecycle events you need to comply with the following requirments

+1. the model to be managed must implement `Swoopster\ObjectManagerBundle\Model\EventDrivenModelInterface`
+1. the manager belonging to this model must implement `Swoopster\ObjectManagerBundle\Model\ManagerEventInterface`
+1. manager must be registered in the factory

+### Supported Events

+All events are expecting an instance of the managed model as argument

+- prePersist
+- postPersit
+- preUpdate
+- postUpdate
+- preRemove
+- postRemove
+- postLoad

 License
 -------